bfollek/aoc_21/docs/day_08.md

 Because the digits 1, 4, 7, and 8 each use a unique number of segments, you should be able to tell which combinations of signals correspond to those digits.
 Counting only digits in the output values (the part after | on each line), in the above example, there are 26 instances of digits that use a unique number of segments (highlighted above).

 In the output values, how many times do digits 1, 4, 7, or 8 appear?

-To begin, get your puzzle input.

-Answer:

-You can also [Shareon Twitter Mastodon] this puzzle.